nvardya/Build-REST-API-and-Dockerize/README.md

 log.Fatal(http.ListenAndServe(":10000", nil))
 ```
 # 4. Build React Frontend
-React will be used to interact with the user.
+React will be used to interface with the user.
 There are 2 React components that will be created for this piece of the application:
 1) `App.js`: This will prompt the user to enter and search for a keyword that they are looking for.
 If this key word exists in one of the article records in our PostgreSQL table, it will be displayed
 2) `article.js`: This will return the article results from the PostgreSQL table based off the keyword input entered by the user